RikuVan/svelte-custom-stores-demo/README.md

 export const store = useMachine(dog_machine)
 ```

 There is quite a bit going on here that is very specific to Xstate: the definition of the machine, the updates of the machine context, the definition of guards, and so on.
-I will point you to the Xstate docs to get a handle on all that.
+I will point you to the [Xstate docs](https://xstate.js.org/docs/guides/start.html) to get a handle on all that.
 In this case, we can use a `readable` store (just as with Redux) to make Xstate conform to the contract because Xstate has its own eventing system for updates.
 The `readable` store takes a function as a second argument which has its own internal `set` method, allowing us to wrap any api, like Xstate or Redux that has its own built in subscription model but with a slightly different api.
 In this case, we need to ensure that we call `start` and `stop`.
 There are certainly other ways to accomplish this without using a Svelte store at all.
 A custom svelte store can be truly custom.
+To make this work in our code we now need to use, eg., `store.send('SHOW')` in our click handlers and our flags around now on `store.context`.
 Checkout the `xstate_store` branch to poke it a bit.

 ## Now your `$`'s and your stores